England Football Online

 England were furious, but justice was done as Robinson dived to his left to save Raul's penalty.
 The rest of the half degenerated into a spiteful affair on and off the pitch.
 England defender Cole was the target for clear racist chanting, while Rooney stoked up the temperatures with an astonishing display of petulance and aggression.
 The Manchester United teenager was fortunate to escape without a yellow card for a wild challenge on Joaquin.
 And seven minutes before the interval he was cautioned for a dangerous push on Spain goalkeeper Iker Casillas which risked seriously injuring the Real Madrid star as he tumbled off the pitch.
 One more wild challenge on Carlos Marchena prompted Eriksson to humiliatingly haul off the youngster for his own protection and prevent a red card, sending on Alan Smith.

-Cole was then booked for a tackle on Michel Salgado, although in his defence it was likely the Arsenal defender was in a furious mood after being subjected to disgraceful treatment from the crowd.
+Cole was then cautioned for a tackle on Michel Salgado, although in his defence it was likely the Arsenal defender was in a furious mood after being subjected to disgraceful treatment from the crowd.

 England began the second-half more brightly, with Smith heading narrowly over.
 But Spain soon resumed control, and England captain Beckham was substituted holding his ribs on the hour.
 Wright-Phillips was his replacement, and he too was greeted by racist chanting from the Madrid crowd.
 Miguel Angel Angulo, making his Spain debut, had the chance to make his mark as a substitute when he was clean through after 77 minutes, but he blazed wildly over.